 |

 Your friends may be able to give you good suggestions as well on which tools they like to use on preparing their web sites and why.
-Maybe they can even show you a demo. |
+Maybe they can even show you a demo.
+I recommend looking around. |

 If you would rather not spend time at the keyboard figuring out how to build your site, maybe getting someone else to do it for you is the answer.
 Maybe one of your students is web-savvy and would be willing to barter putting up a web site for you in exchange for private lessons.
 Or, maybe one of your friends "knows someone" who puts up web sites for a living.
 Before reaching agreement with anyone to do your site for you, ask for the addresses of other sites they have built.
 Visit those sites and explore them in depth.
 Do they load quickly, or do they take forever to come up on the screen?
 Are they visually attractive, or do they look as if they were slapped together in a hurry?
 Is the navigation structure clear and easy to follow?
 Do they use lots of gratuitous special effects just because the creator knows how, or are special effects limited to situations where they add value? |

 In my experience, web site designers often fall into one of the following categories.
 Make sure you understand which category the designer youre considering falls into, and choose someone whose style is compatible with the kind of site you want.
-The Graphic ArtistThis designer specializes in beautiful graphics, but pages seem to take hours to load, and the navigation structure for finding what youre looking for isnt always clear.
+The Graphic ArtistThis designer specializes in beautiful graphics, but pages sometimes seem to take hours to load, and the navigation structure for finding what youre looking for isnt always clear.
 Text is an inconvenient necessity, and is held to a minimum.
 The site may require users to get special plug-ins to their browsers such as Flash in order to display.
 Advertising agencies are often heavily populated with this type of web designer.
 Sites created by these designers are usually very pretty to look at, but they may alienate your visitors due to taking a long time to load and having cryptic navigational clues.
 The TechyThis designer is a computer nerd who loves to play with special effects.
-Her sites are loaded with music that automatically starts to play when the user first arrives, lighted roll-over buttons that change color as your mouse cursor passes above them, blinking animations, chat rooms, and other technology toys, whether they add value or not.
+Her sites are loaded with music that automatically starts to play when the user first arrives, pop up menus that pounce when your mouse passes over certain parts of the screen, blinking animations, chat rooms, and other technology toys, whether they add value or not.
 They show off her technical prowess, and theyll draw attention away from you and your dance-related message.
-I think thats the kind of designer who created Suhailas web site at http://www.suhaila.com/.
 A web site created by one of these designers is like a dancer who incorporates cane dance, sword balancing, double veil, floor work, a drum solo, a hair-tossing Saudi dance, and melaya leff all into a single 15-minute performance.
 The OpportunistThis designer is someone who sees a way to make an easy buck doing web sites for other people.
 The hapless dancer who hires this designer will end up with a site that has misspelled words, graphics that take a long time to load, and disorganized content.
 These people just dont bother paying attention to detail.
 The "Dream Designer"This one knows how to make a nice-looking site that loads quickly and easily navigates users to the information theyre looking for.
 These are rare!
 So how do you find one?
 One option is to browse lots of other belly dancing sites on the web, and see which ones have an overall design that you admire.
-Send e-mail to the owners of those sites to find out who built their site, and then approach that designer about doing one for you.
-One of my friends felt that Ivo, the creator of the Swedish As-Sayf site at http://www.ivo.se/as-sayf/ was such a designer, so hes the one she went to for designing her site. |
+Send e-mail to the owners of those sites to find out who built theirs, and then approach that designer about doing one for you. |

 Before hiring a web designer, remember that her work will reflect directly on you.
 Its critical to select someone you trust to listen to what you want and deliver what you ask for.
 If you were going to hire someone to create a custom dance costume for you, youd probably either want to see examples of work she has done in the past or call references.
 Do the same homework before hiring someone to build your web site.
 Here are some suggestions on how to evaluate a prospective web site designer.
 Before you meet with the designer for the first time: